 Filling & Decorating

 - Very very gently brush one side of the macaron shells with water.
 Sprinkle the wet side of the macarons with a small amount of sugar then caramelize the top in a few seconds with a Blow torch

 - Pipe custard filling onto one side of the macaron shells then press two shells together evenly so the filling will come out to the side

-- Consume macarons within a few hours, store in fridge.
+- Store the macarons in fridge and serve the them within a few hours.
 These macarons do not require a long resting time like some others made with ganache, in fact they will get too soft after a few hours due to the custard filling